benjamingeer/benjamingeer/content/en/post/hensel-september/index.md

 Wilhelm, and preceded by a poetic epigram.
 Furore Verlag has published [a critical edition](https://furore-verlag.de/en/produkt/das-jahr-moderne-notenedition-2/).

-Considering the music, poetry, and illustrations together, Marion Wilson Kimber sees the work as depicting not simply the cycle of the year, but also the stages of an individual's life.[^Kimber]
+Considering the music, poetry, and illustrations together, Marian Wilson Kimber sees the work as depicting not simply the cycle of the year, but also the stages of an individual's life.[^Kimber]